MarcherGA/kanban-overlay/INSTALL_WINDOWS.md

 **Hotkey not working:**
 - Try running as Administrator
-- Check if other apps use Ctrl+Shift+K
+- Check if other apps use Ctrl+Shift+L
 - Edit `main.rs` to change hotkey

 **Window not transparent:**